-How to buy Church-and-Dwight CoInc stock in Canada | $84.12
+How to buy Church-and-Dwight Company (CHD) stocks in Canada

-Church-and-Dwight CoInc is a household & personal products business based in the US.
-Church-and-Dwight CoInc stocks (CHD.US) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was $83.46 – an increase of 0.56% over the previous week.
-Church-and-Dwight CoInc employs 5,100 staff and has a trailing 12-month revenue of around $5 billion.
+Church & Dwight Company Inc is a household & personal products business based in the US.
+Church-and-Dwight Company shares (CHD.US) are listed on the NYSE and all prices are listed in US Dollars.
+Its last market close was $95.02 – a decrease of 0.09% over the previous day.
+Church-and-Dwight Company employs 5,250 staff and has a market cap (total outstanding shares value) of $23.5 billion.

-How to buy Church-and-Dwight Company
+How to buy shares in Church-and-Dwight Company

 - Choose a platform.
-If you're a beginner, our stock trading table below can help you choose.
+If you're a beginner, our stock-dealing table below can help you choose.

 - Confirm your payment details.
 You'll need to fund your account with a bank transfer, debit card or credit card.